-Jiga makes parts purchasing seamless.
-We streamline the whole process, from sourcing to quoting and payment, so you can get your parts at unprecedented speeds.
+Jiga streamlines parts purchasing.
+We streamline the entire process, from sourcing to quoting and payment processing, so you can get your parts at exceptionally fast.

-In case anything goes wrong with your order, our Jiga Buyer Protection covers you.
+If any issues arise with your order, Jiga Buyer Protection safeguards your order.
 Escrow holds your money until you receive your order.

-Using the Jiga Marketplace puts all your manufacturing needs under one roof without adding to the complexity of your supply chain, letting you keep things efficient, streamlined, and low-cost.
+Utilizing the Jiga Marketplace consolidates all your manufacturing needs without adding to the complexity of your supply chain, letting you keep things efficient, streamlined, and low-cost.

-Our custom marketplace allows you to contact a range of additive manufacturing suppliers and get expert feedback before you’ve even placed your order.
+Our customized marketplace enables you to connect with various additive manufacturing suppliers and get expert feedback before you’ve even placed your order.
 You don’t need to worry about onboarding a new supplier or manufacturer as, regardless of who you choose to work with, you’ll be placing your order through Jiga.

 We handle it all

-When you place an order on the Jiga Marketplace we take care of the shipping, payments, legal agreements, and more so you don’t have to worry about adding additional processes to your supply chain.
+When placing an order on the Jiga Marketplace, we handle shipping, payments, legal agreements, and other logistics so you don’t have to worry about adding additional processes to your supply chain.